MarquisdeGeek/Strummer/README.md

 The software simply remaps the keyboard chord to a guitar chord, and plays only the notes that the Arduino says to.

+There is also a 'bModeTriggerOnDown' mode, which causes the notes to sound when the string is touched.
+Otherwise, the sound is made when the contact is broken.
+This is more realistic and akin to a real guitar.
+In this mode, touching the string will damped then sound.

 ## Example

 There's a short video at  http://youtu.be/f0hhPRaNRZ0